videlec/veerer/doc/source/triangulation_tutorial.rst

 * :class:`~veerer.triangulation.Triangulation`: for triangulation of surfaces that we present in this section

-* :class:`~veerer.veering_triangulation.VeeringTriangulation`: see :ref:`veering triangulation and Strebel graph section <veering triangulation and strebel graph tutorial>`
+* :class:`~veerer.veering_triangulation.VeeringTriangulation`: see :ref:`veering triangulation and Strebel graph section <veering-triangulation-and-strebel-graph-tutorial>`

-* :class:`~veerer.strebel_graph.StrebelGraph`: see :ref:`veering triangulation and Strebel graph section <veering triangulation and strebel graph tutorial>`
+* :class:`~veerer.strebel_graph.StrebelGraph`: see :ref:`veering triangulation and Strebel graph section <veering-triangulation-and-strebel-graph-tutorial>`

 Building triangulations
 -----------------------